All Episodes

 I think he's right.

-I mean, those are those are all of the the most difficult moments thinking about this, obviously the loss of Charlie, but then the impact that that has on the family, on his kids and as as a father with three young kids, I I that's that's the hardest places that I can't go, right?
+Obviously, the loss of Charlie, but then the impact that that has on the family, on his kids, and as a father with three young kids, that's the hardest places that I can't go, right, mentally.

-Um show us the the right celebrating that.
+Show us the right celebrating that.

 I mean, the closest thing that you'll have is the ride celebrating the death of Osama bin Laden so that he couldn't kill more Americans.

-Not bad, just kind of weird, you know.
+Not bad, just kind of weird, you know?

 But at the same time, I'm right there with you celebrating the fact that that person can't take anybody else out.

-So you know, that's good.
+So that's good.

 We're all on board with that.